 Solid-state drives (SSDs) are very useful storage devices.
 They can bring old computers back to life and keep them out of landfills.
 SSDs) can also reduce the total cost of ownership (TCO) of storage solutions for organizations.
-That doesn’t mean that SSDs don’t need maintenance occasionally, though.
-In addition, you might start to notice that the speed of your SSDs might seemingly degrade after a while.
-So, let’s discuss how you can test your SSD and make it faster.
+That doesn’t mean that SSDs don’t need maintenance occasionally.
+You might start to notice that the speed of your SSDs might seemingly degrade after a while.
+So, let’s discuss how you can test SSD speed and make it faster.

 Specifically, you can enhance the performance of an SSD by manually running the TRIM command on it.